Csaroda and the Hungarian Reformation

 Magyars founded an enduring nation, and established their impossible Uralic language

-in a sea of Indo-European - Germanic, Slavic,
+in a sea of Indo-European Hungary Croatia

 and the fracturing of the country during the time of the Turks, the geographic